vgaltes/vgaltesblog/content/post/kotlin-abstract-classes-interfaces.md

 Logically, by default abstract classes are open and their abstract methods too.
 And functions declared as abstract cannot be declared as final.

 ## Interfaces
 We can do something similar with interfaces.
-There are some differences though between abstract classes and interfaces.
+There are some differences between abstract classes and interfaces though.

 In an interface, by default everything is open and we can override everything.
 We can have default method implementations in interfaces.
 If we do that, we don't need to override those methods.
 Let's have a look to an example: